-December December 31, 2020

-Range Range Weighted Average (1)

-Prepayment speeds 11.82% - 37.95% 22.08 % 12.46 %

-Discount rates 7.83 - 9.09 8.27 9.55
+December r 31, 2021 December 31, 2020 Range Weighted Average (1) Range Weighted Average (1) Prepayment speeds 9.10% - 36.51% 15.63 % 11.82% - 37.95% 22.08 % Discount rates 8.89 - 10.39 9.32 7.83 - 9.09 8.27

-The weighted average was calculated with reference to the principle balance of the underlying mortgages.
+The weighted average was calculated with reference to the principal balance of the underlying mortgages.

 In recent years, there have been significant market-driven fluctuations in the assumptions listed above.
-Loans with higher average coupon rates have a greater likelihood of prepayment during the current interest rate environment, while loans with lower average coupon rates have a lower likelihood of prepayment.
-The decline in rates during the year ended December 31, 2020, has caused an increase in our weighted average prepayment speed assumptions used in the MSR valuation.
+Loans with higher average coupon rates have a greater likelihood of prepayment during comparatively low interest rate environments, while loans with lower average coupon rates have a lower likelihood of prepayment.
+The increase in rates since the year ended December 31, 2020, has caused a decrease in our weighted average prepayment speed and an increase in our discount rate assumptions used in the MSR valuation.
 These fluctuations can be rapid and may continue to be significant.
 Therefore, estimating these assumptions within ranges that market participants would use in determining the fair value of MSRs requires significant management judgment.